webpack/webpack.js.org/content/how-to/author-libraries.md

     - pksjce
 ---

 webpack is a tool which can be used to bundle application code and also to bundle library code.
-If you are the author of JavaScript library and are looking to streamline your bundle strategy then this document will help you.
+If you are the author of a JavaScript library and are looking to streamline your bundle strategy then this document will help you.

-## Author a library
+## Author a Library

 We have here a small wrapper library to convert number 1 to 5 from number to word and vice-versa.
 It looks something like this.